Matty1850/example-node/README.md

 http://YOUR_SERVER_IP:3000
 ```

-### Understanding the Distelli Manifest
+### Understanding the Pipelines Manifest

 The distelli-manifest.yml provides the instructions for building, testing, and deploying the application.

 ![alt text](https://www.filepicker.io/api/file/pcRR6Ie5RJeeeX77dOng "nodejs-manifest-analysis.png")

-For more information on the Distelli manifest see [Distelli Manifest](http://docs.distelli.com/docs/distelli-manifest).
+For more information on the Pipelines manifest see [Distelli Manifest](http://docs.distelli.com/docs/distelli-manifest).

 ### <a name="troubleshooting"></a> Troubleshooting